About Student Research Fund Grants

-The Student Research Fund is intended to not only help students pay for original research and creative work , but also help students present the results of that work at professional conferences and meetings.
+The Student Research Fund is intended to not only help students pay for original research and creative work, but also help students present the results of that work at professional conferences and meetings.
 These grants are distinct from the SRF-Research Grants (for more information on those, see here).
 YOU DO NOT NEED TO HAVE HELD AN SRF-RESEARCH GRANT TO QUALIFY FOR AN SRF-PRESENTATION GRANT.
 Each applicant is eligible for up to $400 in support of their presentation.
 Please keep in mind that these grants are still competitive and that funds are limited.
-It is entirely likely that money will not be available for SRF-Presentation grants late in the academic year, particularly not after the last SRF-Research Grant deadline in February.
-If you hope to apply late in the year, please contact the Office of Sponsored Programs to check on fund availability (Bonnie Ward, email@example.com, x1847)
+It is entirely likely that money will not be available for SRF-Presentation grants late in the academic year, particularly not after the last SRF-Research Grant deadline in April.
+If you hope to apply late in the year, please contact the Office of Sponsored Programs to check on fund availability (Bonnie Ward, firstname.lastname@example.org, x1847)

 Applying for an SRF-Presentation Grant: